Ian-Cardona/dev-dashboard/README.md

 Once the core pieces settle down, I’ll add proper local setup instructions and contribution guidelines.

+### Branching Strategy

+This repository intentionally keeps things simple with just two main branches:

+- `develop` is where active development happens.
+New features, fixes, and experiments land here first.
+- `main` represents the current production-ready state of the app.

+The reason for this setup is that the app is built primarily for developers, and feedback drives development.
+Changes are made quickly in `develop`, validated through real usage and feedback, and then promoted to `main` when they’re ready.

 **Thank you for showing interest and supporting this project :)**